aws/aws-cli/awscli/examples/iam/list-group-policies.rst

 **To list the policies for IAM groups in the current account**

-The following ``list-group-policies`` commmand lists the names of policies that are attached to the IAM group named ``Admins`` in the current account::
+The following ``list-group-policies`` command lists the names of policies that are attached to the IAM group named ``Admins`` in the current account::

   aws iam list-group-policies --group-name Admins